01 of 18

 The wall color (Burnt Brick, EB37-4) is a strong, masculine contrast to the cooler trim color found on the wainscot (Vanilla Bean, EB25-3).

-Almost every element is completely DIY-able: the two sconces from Rejuvenation Hardware on either side of the mirror; the wainscot, which can be installed with the help of a brad nailer; the floor, which isn't shown, might likely be a wood-look ceramic floor, impervious to moisture from the clawfoot tub.Continue to 5 of 18 below.
+Almost every element in this bathroom is completely DIY-able: the two sconces from Rejuvenation Hardware on either side of the mirror; the wainscot, which can be installed with the help of a brad nailer; the floor, which isn't shown, might likely be a wood-look ceramic floor, impervious to moisture from the clawfoot tub.Continue to 5 of 18 below.

 05 of 18